7 Causes for Conflict in Marriage and How to Resolve Them

 - Marriage comes with its KRAs – Key Responsibility Areas.
 But don’t make it a drudgery in your head.

 You don’t need to crane your neck entire day glued to your phone or spend all day gawking at each other like a mushball.
 Keep the phone and other forms of distractions at bay.
-Listen to your spouse attentively, share interesting anecdotes, and maintain an intermittent, reasonably timed communication spread over a course of a day.
+Listen to your spouse attentively, share interesting anecdotes, and maintain an intermittent, reasonably timed communication spread over the course of a day.

 5. Lack of sexual compatibility